Chambers Standards and Transparency

 Equality & Diversity

 Walnut House is an equal opportunity organisation.
 We are committed to ensuring that within the framework of the Equality Act 2010, our chambers is free from discrimination on the grounds of race, colour, ethnic or national origin, citizenship, nationality, sex, marital status or sexual orientation, disability, age or religion.
+Chambers anti-racism statement can be viewed here.

 This applies not only to our members, staff and trainees but to all our existing and potential clients and any provider of services to chambers.
 Our chambers has an equality & diversity policy and action plan in place, which are subject to regular internal review and which are overseen by the Bar Standards Board.